jsinkx/blog-post-platform-backend/readme.md

 ## Configuration

-Port and mongoDB url is located in `.env`
+Example of config is `.env.example`, but should use normal file\
+Env integration in js located in `./src/shared/constants.ts`